caslavak/OSY-memory-management/README.md

 # OSY-memory-management
 Implementation of simplified system memory management for course Operating Systems (Faculty of Information Technology - Czech Technical University in Prague).
-*My solution is in file soultion.cpp*
+*My solution is in file solution.cpp*

 ##Zadání:##
 ```